Republic of Korea Marine Corps: Quick Maneuver Force

 "Decapitation Unit (참수부대)" would be established in December 2017.

-But "Spartan 3000" was a nickname of the ROK Marine Corps Quick Maneuver Force and this unit was already fully formed in March 2016.
+"Spartan 3000" was a nickname of the ROK Marine Corps Quick Maneuver Force and this unit was already fully formed in March 2016.

-Actually, 13th Special Forces Brigade was reorganized into as the 13th Special Mission Brigade with the task of "Decapitation Unit (참수부대)" for Supreme Leader of North Korea - "Kim Jong Un" on 1 December 2017.
+13th Special Forces Brigade was reorganized into as the 13th Special Mission Brigade with the task of "Decapitation Unit (참수부대)" for Supreme Leader of North Korea - "Kim Jong Un" on 1 December 2017.